 Orthotics, Orthotic and Orthodic.
 What are foot orthotics?

-Orthotic inserts or orthotics are devices that are placed into shoes to control or correct abnormal lower limb motions and alignment.
+Orthotic inserts or orthoticsare devices that are placed into shoes to control or correct abnormal lower limb motions and alignment.
+In a strict sense they can be any device that will change the mechanics of the foot.
+Functional foot orthotics are most often what people are referring to when the mention orthotics.
 They are commonly known as orthotics, orthotic insoles, functional foot orthotics, orthotic inserts, orthoses and the incorrectly used spelling orthodics (this is an incorrect spelling of the word orthotics).

 The most common abnormal motion that orthotics correct is over pronation.

 Conditions that orthotics are used to treat include (but not limited to) plantar fasciitis, heel pain, metatarsalgia, shin pain, over pronation, flat feet and collapsed arches, bunions and achilles tendonitis.

 Orthotics prevent movements that are excessive in both amount of movement and also in the speed of movement.
 For example pronation at the incorrect time of the gait (walking) cycle or pronation that happens too rapidly will cause over use of the foot, injury and foot pain.
 Both types of pronation can be controlled with foot orthotics.

 Functional foot orthotics alter the way the foot interacts with the ground.
 The aim of using a foot orthotic is to relieve the amount of strain on the foot which will reduce foot pain.
 This achieved by supporting the anatomical arches of the foot.

 Foot orthotics are most effective when worn with well fitted supportive footwear.
 Even the most effective orthotic when placed into old worn out shoes will not function to its maximum.